 Garlic has seen a renewed interest in its wellbeing properties lately, and for good reason.
 It’s widely known for its antibacterial properties and there is a line of thought that it may be antiviral too.
 Along with this, garlic also contains many important minerals including iron, phosporous and copper.
 It also contains vitamins A and C, which both help to support the functioning of the immune system.

 If you can’t get out to forage, bring the foraging to you!
 Liz loves this wild-harvested, hand-dried wild garlic.
 You can use this in the recipe here – just use 10-15g depending on how strongly flavoured you like your pesto.
-This dried version can also be added to dips, soups and sauces.
+You can add this version to dips, soups and sauces too.

 - Garlic is good for us, namely due to its cleansing and detoxifying properties